drguptavivek/central-frontend/docs/walkthrough.md

 - **Correct Deactivation**: The "Revoke Access" action now correctly sets the user as inactive (`vg_active = false`) in the database.
 - **Restore Access**: Added a "Restore Access" action for revoked users, allowing them to be reactivated.
 - **Session Termination**: Existing sessions are terminated upon revocation.

+### 5. Login Response and Self-Revoke
+- **Login Payload**: `POST /projects/:projectId/app-users/login` now returns `id`, `token`, `projectId`, and `expiresAt`.
+Clients can use the returned `id` to call self-revoke and password-change endpoints without out-of-band IDs.
+- **Form Access UI**: App users are now visible in the Project → Form Access grid even with short-lived tokens (active users are listed regardless of stored tokens), so per-form assignment works as expected.

 ### Admin Settings UI
 - Navigate to **System > App User Settings**.